 Causes of Canine Yeast Infection

 To determine the right treatment path for your dog, it is important to correctly diagnose the underlying cause of the yeast infection.
-Yeast infections can arise from a variety of factors.
+Canine yeast infections can arise from a variety of factors including:

-In addition, dogs suffering from allergies are more prone to develop yeast infections.
-Common allergens include pollens, mold, certain foods, and dust.
+In addition, dogs suffering from allergies are more prone to develop canine yeast infections.
+Common allergens include pollens, mold, and dust.
+Food allergies can also contribute to the development of a fungal infection.
 Yeast infections may also develop as a result of an underlying condition, such as a bacterial infection, tumor or polyp, or a ruptured eardrum.
 In order to correctly diagnose the underlying cause of your dog’s yeast infection, it is important to consult with a licensed veterinarian.

 Treatment of Yeast Infections in Dogs